 Effects of Specific Chemicals

 Depending on the type of inhalant used, the harmful health effects will differ.
-The table below lists a few examples.
+The table below lists some of the harmful effects of inhalants.

 |Amyl nitrite, butyl nitrite||Poppers, video head cleaner||